-This article is an introduction to the LIFT Model™, a conversion optimization framework I developed for WiderFunnel to use to analyze conversion pages and develop test hypotheses.
+This article is an introduction to the Landing Page Influence Function for Tests™ (or LIFT™) Model, a conversion optimization framework I developed for WiderFunnel to use to analyze conversion pages and develop test hypotheses.
 We have used this tool as part of a 7-step conversion optimization process to lift each of our clients’ conversion rates by between 10% to 277%.

 Methodology Is More Valuable than Tips

 We are often asked to share tips and “best practices” on how to improve conversion rates on landing pages and website conversion funnels.
 While tips provide some value, their usefulness is limited outside of the appropriate context.
 You’re always left wanting more.

 As examples of tips for hypotheses that will lift your conversion rates:

 - Including your value proposition in a high-contrast, left-justified headline of two-lines or less

 - Cutting your copy in half (in general)